 Get ready to pull your hair out, because today we are making a Christmas Macaron recipe.
 These Italian Macarons are filled with buttercream and topped with festive sprinkles.

-There are two types of Macarons you can bake – French Macarons and Italian Macarons.
-I’ve tried my hand at French Macarons before and had descent success, so I figured it was time to try the Italian method.
+There are two types of Macarons you can bake: French Macarons and Italian Macarons.
+I’ve tried my hand at French Macarons before and had decent success, so I figured it was time to try the Italian method.

 What makes the two different is the way that the sugar is melted and added to the egg whites (almost like a marshmallow base) versus just adding the sugar straight to the egg whites (like a meringue cookie base).